coreruleset/crs-linter/README.md

 * `-v` - CRS version, optional (the linter will try to be smart and figure the version out by itself, which may fail)
 * `-f` - path to the file containing the list of files that do not need to be checked for filename tags, optional
 * `--head-ref` - Pass head ref from CI pipeline in order to determine the version to check against, optional
+* `--commit-message` - Pass PR commit message from CI pipeline in order to determine the version to check against (for release commits)

 First, an attempt is made to parse each file specified on the command line.
 This is a "pre-check", and runs on all files before the other tests.
   * **Parsing check** - try to parse the structure, this is a syntax check